o3de/o3de.org/content/docs/user-guide/components/reference/non-uniform-scale/non-uniform-scale.md

 ## EBus Request Bus Interface
 **NonUniformScaleRequestBus** is the request bus for the **Non-uniform Scale** component.

-For more information about using the event bus \(EBus\) interface, see [Working with the Event Bus \(EBus\) system](/docs/user-guide/engine/ebus/_index.md)\.
+For more information about using the event bus \(EBus\) interface, see [Working with the Event Bus \(EBus\) system](/docs/user-guide/engine/ebus/_index.md).

-Use the following request functions with the EBus interface to communicate with other components\.
+Use the following request functions with the EBus interface to communicate with other components.

 ### GetScale

-Returns the entity's non-uniform scale\.
+Returns the entity's non-uniform scale.

 **Parameters**
 None

 **Return**
-Entity's non-uniform scale value\.
+Entity's non-uniform scale value.
 Type: Vector3

 ### SetScale

-Sets the entity's non-uniform scale\.
+Sets the entity's non-uniform scale.

 **Parameters**
-New non-uniform scale value\.
+New non-uniform scale value.
 Type: Vector3

 **Return**